kangyu-california/PersistentWindows/Help.md

   * Send remote desktop or vncviewer window to bottom z-order (because Alt+Esc hotkey does not work for them)
     * Defocus rdp window first, then hold Ctrl+Win keys and click the rdp window

-* Enable/Disable auto restore for a particular window
+* Enable/Disable auto restore for a child or dialog window
-  * To add a (child/dialog) window for auto capture/restore, move the window using mouse
+  * To add such window for auto capture/restore, move the window using mouse
-  * To remove a window from auto capture/restore, hold Ctrl+Shift keys then move the window using mouse
+  * To remove such window from auto capture/restore, hold Ctrl+Shift keys then move the window
 ```